 Balloon Sinuplasty Los Angeles

-When Dr. Cohen performs in-office balloon sinuplasty Los Angeles procedure, his goal is to help patients suffering from sinus related pain to feel relief quickly and with minimal disruption to their life.
+When Dr. Cohen performs in-office balloon sinuplasty procedure, his goal is to help patients suffering from sinus related pain to feel relief quickly and with minimal disruption to their life.
 In order to do so, balloon sinuplasty is used to expand sinus pathways through reshaping the anatomy, and thereby restoring proper drainage capabilities.

 Then the balloons are removed thus enlarging the sinus pathway; as such the likelihood of recurring infection or sinus headaches is significantly reduced.

-In-office balloon sinuplasty Los Angeles procedure via Dr. Cohen’s minimally invasive technique does not require general anesthesia and is done in the office under local anesthesia via topical medications, and there is virtually no recovery time following the procedure.
+In-office balloon sinuplasty procedure via Dr. Cohen’s minimally invasive technique does not require general anesthesia and is done in the office under local anesthesia via topical medications, and there is virtually no recovery time following the procedure.

 Dr. Cohen often performs the procedure on a Friday for patient convenience and patients are routinely back to normal activity over the next 24-48 hours.